cortes-ciriano-lab/SComatic/README.md

 Script to perform the scRNA somatic variant calling

 optional arguments:
-  -h, --help            show this help message and exit --infile INFILE       Input file with all samples merged in a single tsv --outfile OUTFILE     Out file prefix
+  -h, --help            Show this help message and exit --infile INFILE       Input file with all samples merged in a single tsv --outfile OUTFILE     Output file prefix
-  --ref REF             Reference fasta file (*fai must exist) --editing EDITING     Editing file to be used to remove RNA-diting sites --pon PON             Panel of normals (PoN) file to be used to remove
+  --ref REF             Reference fasta file (*fai must exist) --editing EDITING     RNA editing file to be used to remove RNA-diting sites --pon PON             Panel of normals (PoN) file to be used to remove
                         germline and false positive calls --min_cov MIN_COV     Minimum depth of coverage to consider a sample.
                         [Default: 5]
   --min_cells MIN_CELLS
-                        Minimum number of cells covering a site to consider a sample.
+                        Minimum number of cells with sequencing depth at a site to consider a sample for further analysis.
 [Default: 5] --min_ac_cells MIN_AC_CELLS
-                        Minimum number of cells supporting the alternative allele to consider a mutation.
+                        Minimum number of cells supporting the alternative allele to call a mutation.
 [Default: 2] --min_ac_reads MIN_AC_READS
-                        Minimum number of reads supporting the alternative allele to consider a mutation.
+                        Minimum number of reads supporting the alternative allele to call a mutation.
 [Default: 3] --max_cell_types MAX_CELL_TYPES
                         Maximum number of cell types carrying a mutation to make a somatic call.
 [Default: 1] --min_cell_types MIN_CELL_TYPES
-                        Minimum number of cell types with enough coverage and cell to consider a site as callable [Default: 2] --fisher_cutoff FISHER_CUTOFF
+                        Minimum number of cell types with enough coverage across enough cells to consider a site as callable [Default: 2] --fisher_cutoff FISHER_CUTOFF
-                        P-value cutoff for the Fisher exact test performed to detect strand bias.
-Expected float value, if applied, we recommend 0.001.
+                        P value cutoff for the Fisher's exact test performed to detect strand bias.
+A float value is expected, if applied, we recommend 0.001.
 By default, this test is switched off with a value of 1 [Default: 1] --min_distance MIN_DISTANCE
                         Minimum distance allowed between potential somatic
-                        variants [Default: 5]
+                        mutations [Default: 5]
-  --alpha1 ALPHA1       Alpha parameter for beta distribution of read counts.
+  --alpha1 ALPHA1       Alpha parameter for Beta distribution of read counts.
                         [Default: 0.260288007167716]
-  --beta1 BETA1         Beta parameter for beta distribution of read counts.
+  --beta1 BETA1         Beta parameter for Beta distribution of read counts.
                         [Default: 173.94711910763732]
-  --alpha2 ALPHA2       Alpha parameter for beta distribution of cell counts.
+  --alpha2 ALPHA2       Alpha parameter for Beta distribution of cell counts.
                         [Default: 0.08354121346569514]
-  --beta2 BETA2         Beta parameter for beta distribution of cell counts.
+  --beta2 BETA2         Beta parameter for Beta distribution of cell counts.
                         [Default: 103.47683488327257]
 ```